MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/add-the-yammer-embed-widget-to-a-sharepoint-page.md

 2. Select the spot on the page where you want this information to appear.
 3. On the **Insert** tab, select **Embed Code**.

-> [!CAUTION]
-> Be aware that certain scenarios are susceptible to **ClickJacking** attacks when web pages are displayed in a frame.
+Be aware that certain scenarios are susceptible to **ClickJacking** attacks when web pages are displayed in a frame.
 If this is a concern for you, please contact your support team.

 ## See also